Generic name: telavancin [ TEL-a-VAN-sin ]

 You may not be able to use telavancin if you are pregnant.
 In animal studies, telavancin caused birth defects.
 You may need to have a negative pregnancy test before starting this treatment.

-You should not use this medication if you are allergic to telavancin, or if you are also using a certain type of heparin.
+You should not use telavancin if you are allergic to telavancin, or if you are also using a certain type of heparin.

 heart disease, high blood pressure;

 long QT syndrome (in you or a family member);